 This season saw Al-Zawraa and Al-Quwa Al-Jawiya playing each other in the Iraqi El Clasico on the final day, with the league title on the line.
 Prior to the final day, both teams were on 61 points but Al-Zawraa’s goal difference was far superior to that of “Al-Soqoor’s” (The Falcons’).
 This meant that Jawiya had to win the game to win the league; any other result would ensure that Al-Zawraa retained their title.
 Eight minutes into the game, Akram Emmanuel struck the ball past goalkeeper Jalil Zaidan to put Jawiya ahead in a packed Al-Shaab Stadium and put them on course to becoming champions.
 The second-half saw both teams go down to ten men thanks to the dismissals of Jawiya’s Radhi Shenaishil and Al-Zawraa’s Salam Hashim.
 Al-Zawraa took control of the game and thought they had equalised when Laith Hussein’s shot found its way into the back of the net underneath goalkeeper Omar Ahmed, however referee Subhi Rahim ruled the goal out for offside due to consultation with his linesman.
 Al-Zawraa were furious with the decision, and many of their players sprinted over to the linesman to vent their frustration.
 One reporter even attempted to interview the linesman while the match was still going on!
 The game ended 1-0 to Jawiya and crowned them champions, with Al-Zawraa missing out on the title thanks to a refereeing decision.

 The 1997/98 Iraqi Premier League title race has gone down in history as the most exciting, the most dramatic and also the most comical title race in Iraqi football.
 For the first time in history, three teams were in contention for the title on the last day.
 Al-Quwa Al-Jawiya led the league with 70 points, ahead of Al-Shorta on goal difference and ahead of Al-Zawraa by a single point.
 The last day of the season saw Jawiya face off against Al-Zawraa at Al-Shaab Stadium, and at the same time, Al-Shorta were playing mid-table club Al-Sulaikh at Al-Kashafa Stadium.
 Al-Shorta went a goal ahead in their game, but by half-time, they were surprisingly losing 2-1 to Al-Sulaikh, meanwhile Al-Quwa Al-Jawiya were beating Al-Zawraa 1-0 thanks to Razzaq Farhan’s volley.
 Adnan Mohammed’s cool finish in the second-half made it 1-1 in that game, while Al-Shorta were still 2-1 down to lowly Al-Sulaikh.
 With 84 minutes on the clock, Al-Shorta grabbed a controversial equaliser through Mafeed Asim whose shot may not have crossed the line, but the lack of protests by the Al-Sulaikh players would suggest that it did.
 The Jawiya-Zawraa match ended 1-1, while the Al-Shorta game was entering injury time.
 An Al-Sulaikh defender received a second yellow card for a dangerous lunge which gave Al-Shorta the perfect opportunity to put even more players up for their attack.
 Finally, with 93 minutes on the clock, Al-Shorta were awarded a penalty and their top scorer Mahmoud Majeed calmly rolled it to the goalkeeper’s right to win the title for Al-Shorta.
 Meanwhile, at Al-Shaab Stadium, the Jawiya players thought that Al-Shorta had drawn their match and they celebrated wildly, hugging each other and performing multiple laps of honour.
 They even gave their manager Ayoub Odisho “the bumps”, and Odisho went to the Jawiya fans and hugged them.
 Odisho then went on national television and said in an interview that he was delighted to have won the league title.
-Midway through the interview, the stadium announcer said that Al-Shorta had won their game 3-2 and had won the league, and Odisho exclaimed “What did he say?” as his expression turned from delight to devastation in a matter of seconds.
+Midway through the interview, the stadium announcer said that Al-Shorta had won their game 3-2 and had won the league, and Odisho exclaimed “Now they have won?” as his expression turned from delight to devastation in a matter of seconds.
 Al-Shorta collected their trophy at Al-Shaab Stadium to confirm that they had won their third league title.
 To watch the end of this title race pan out for yourself, you can watch this video: https://www.youtube.com/watch?v=bNZragCjNBM.

 The 1998/99 season saw yet another exciting race for the title.
 Al-Talaba topped the league before the final day with 74 points and Al-Zawraa were just a point behind them.
 Al-Talaba were to face Al-Naft on the last day (17th May) at Al-Shorta Stadium, and Al-Zawraa were to face Al-Karkh at Al-Shaab Stadium.
 A win for Al-Talaba would see them crowned champions, but a draw or a loss for “Al-Aneeq” (The Elegant) would open up the chance for Al-Zawraa to snatch the title away from them.
 Al-Zawraa surprisingly went a goal down within three minutes of their match, but two goals from Hesham Mohammed and a goal from Ahmed Radhi ensured Al-Zawraa recorded a 3-1 victory over their ten-man opponents.
 However, if Al-Talaba defeated Al-Naft in their game which was going on at the same time, Al-Zawraa’s result would mean nothing at all.
 Al-Talaba were expected to win, but Al-Naft’s goalkeeper Jalil Zaidan had a storming game as he saved everything that came his way.
 Al-Talaba attacked and attacked but to no avail as their game ended goalless and saw Al-Zawraa earn their eighth title, finishing a single point ahead of Al-Talaba.